Possible active shooter reported at Walter Reed hospital outside Washington

-WASHINGTON (Reuters) - Reports of a possible active shooter at Water Reed National Military Medical Center outside Washington in Bethesda, Maryland, were being investigated by police on Tuesday.
+WASHINGTON (Reuters) - Reports of a possible active shooter at Walter Reed National Military Medical Center outside Washington in Bethesda, Maryland, were being investigated by police on Tuesday.

 Montgomery County Police Department spokesman Rick Goodale said authorities had not confirmed the report as of 3 p.m.
 ET, around 35 minutes after the initial emergency call.
 There were no immediate reports of gunshots or injuries.